miloradova95/CCL3/README.md

 - Time on Task: time taken to locate Luffy in Favorites and unfavorite him.
 - Task completion rate: percentage of users successfully removing Luffy from Favorites.
 - Did the user hesitate during the process of unfavoriting?

-**Task 5: Guide for Beginners**

-Scenario: You’re a new user and want to find a guide that explains how to use the app.

-Goal: Locate and access the “Guide for Beginners”.

-Success Criteria:
-- Time on Task: time taken to locate the guide.
-- Task completion rate: percentage of users successfully finding and opening the guide.
-- Did the user find the guide easily confidentally?
-*This step is last to assess if users were able to complete the previous tasks without needing external help or guidance.

 ### Metrics and Observations: